You have an admission decision, now what?

 Q: How do I pay the admission deposit?
 Can I pay by check?

 A: There are three ways to pay your admission deposit; e-check, credit card, or wire transfer.
 Paper checks are not accepted.
-You must complete each of the following steps by the deadline, for your acceptance of your offer of admission to be considered submitted:
+You must complete each of the following steps by the deadline, for your acceptance of your offer of admission to be considered submitted:- Navigate to the MAP@Berkeley portal, which will direct you to your next steps

 - Accept your admission and the Honor Code Agreement and check the box next to each Condition of Admission, indicating that you understand and accept